census-recensement/portal/doc_en.md

 - Publications

 The CCDDP census inventory consists of a custom set of metadata fields described in this data dictionary.
 Each inventoried item has a parallel metadata record in both the English and the French inventories.
-The inventories are searchable through our proof-of-concept portal, and can be downloaded from Borealis (link).
+The inventories are searchable through our proof-of-concept portal, and can be downloaded from [Borealis](https://borealisdata.ca/file.xhtml?fileId=1115102&version=2.0).

 For more information about the CCDDP project goals and scope, see the [project website](https://cddp-pddr.ca) and the project documentation on Borealis.